Investigate Highlighted Model Slice by Using Model Slicer Data Inspector

 Step 2: Log input and output signals

 a.
-In the Model Slice Manager dialog box, select the Simulation time window and Run simulation.
+In the Model Slicer dialog box, select the Simulation time window and Run simulation.

 b.
 In the Record simulation time window, for the Stop time, type